wywyWang/CoachAI-Projects/Movement Forecasting/README.md

 # Where Will Players Move Next?
 Dynamic Graphs and Hierarchical Fusion for Movement Forecasting in Badminton (AAAI 2023)

 Official code of the paper Where Will Players Move Next?
 Dynamic Graphs and Hierarchical Fusion for Movement Forecasting in Badminton.
-Paper will be released soon.
+Paper: https://arxiv.org/abs/2211.12217.

 ## Overview
 Sports analytics has captured increasing attention since analysis of the various data enables insights for training strategies, player evaluation, etc.